beepulbharti/pogo/README.md

 # POGO

-This is the code release for the paper *Multiaccuracy and Multicalibration with Proxy Groups*
+This is the code release for the paper *Parameter-Free and Group Conditional Online Conformal Prediction*

 by [Beepul Bharti](https://beepulbharti.github.io), Ambar Pal, [Jacopo Teneggi](https://jacopoteneggi.github.io/) and [Jeremias Sulam](https://jsulam.github.io/).